profusionAI/sc2_AI_bot/README.md

 # sc2_AI_bot
 This project generates an AI-bot that plays Starcraft II at a specified difficulty.
-The python-sc2 API, as well as TensorFlow and Keras are used to create training data and a CNN learning model for improved gameplay.
+The python-sc2 API, as well as TensorFlow and Keras are used to create training data (via gameplay execution) and a CNN learning model for improved gameplay.

 Requirements: